CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/01-deploying-environment.md

     ![](media/enter-yes.png)

-21. Once the script execution is finished you will get output as shown in the below image.
+22. Once the script execution is finished you will get output as shown in the below image.

     ![](media/terraformapply-complete.png)

-22. Navigate to the **microhack-<inject key="DeploymentID" enableCopy="false"/>-rg** resource group and go through the resources deployed in the resource group.
+23. Navigate to the **microhack-rg-<inject key="DeploymentID" enableCopy="false"/>** resource group and go through the resources deployed in the resource group.

     ![](media/microhack-rg-verify.png)